Psychology (PSYC)

 Introduces students to the current research and theoretical perspectives related to various psychological and psychosocial components of exercise, sport participation and competition.
 Personality, motivation, social facilitation, anxiety, aggression and other factors that influence individuals and teams/groups are examined.

-Prerequisite: Completion of Tier II Self & Society domain
+Prerequisite: Completion of Tier II Self and Society requirements

 PSYC 380 Educational Psychology3 cr